ExplainableML/eml_website/content/teaching/seminars/a-vision-language-models.md

 A successful participation in the seminar includes:
 - Active participation in the entire event: We have 70% attendance policy for this seminar.
 (You need to attend at least 5 of the 7 sessions.)
-- Short presentation on May 16th or 23rd (10 minutes talk with questions)
+- Short presentation on May 16th or 23rd (10 minutes talk including questions)
-- Long presentation on June 6th, 13th, 20th, 27th, or July 4th (30 minutes talk with questions)
+- Long presentation on June 6th, 13th, 20th, 27th, or July 4th (30 minutes talk including questions)
 - Submission of a final report summarizing the contents of the seminar up to 2 pages by July 12th.

 ## Registration